OSGConnect/connectbook/training/training/previous-training-events.md

   * [High Throughput Computation on the Open Science Grid (RMACC 18)](https://rmacc2018hpcsymposium.sched.com/event/EbOT/high-throughput-computation-on-the-open-science-grid)

 ## Tutorials at Recent OSG All-Hands Meetings

+The below were offered on-site at OSG All-Hands Meetings.
+Note that the last on-site AHM in 2020 was canceled due to the pandemic, though we've linked to the materials.

   * [User/Facilitator Training at the OSG All Hands Meeting, University of Oklahoma (OU), March 2020](https://opensciencegrid.org/UserTraining-AHM-2020/)
   * [User Training at the OSG All Hands Meeting, Thomas Jefferson National Accelerator Facility (JLAB), March 2019](https://swc-osg-workshop.github.io/OSG-UserTraining-JLab-2019/)